aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 * `service_account_issuer` - (Optional, ForceNew, Available in 1.92.0+) The issuer of the Service Account token for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm), corresponds to the `iss` field in the token payload.
 Set this to `"kubernetes.default.svc"` to enable the Token Volume Projection feature (requires specifying `api_audiences` as well).
 * `api_audiences` - (Optional, ForceNew, Available in 1.92.0+) A list of API audiences for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm).
 Set this to `["kubernetes.default.svc"]` if you want to enable the Token Volume Projection feature (requires specifying `service_account_issuer` as well.
 * `tags` - (Optional, Available in 1.97.0+) Default nil, A map of tags assigned to the kubernetes cluster .
 Detailed below.
+* `load_balancer_spec` - (ForceNew, Available in 1.114.0+) The cluster api server load balance instance specification, default `slb.s1.small`.
+For more information on how to select a LB instance specification, see [SLB instance overview](https://help.aliyun.com/document_detail/85931.html).

 ##### runtime